-In November 2019, the Pacific Fishery Management Council (Council) directed the Groundfish Advisory Subpanel (GAP) to develop the scope of action and draft a purpose and need statement for non-trawl area management during the GAP's March and April 2020 meetings.
+In November 2019, the Council directed the Groundfish Advisory Subpanel (GAP) to develop the scope of action and draft a purpose and need statement for non-trawl area management modifications during the GAP's March and April 2020 meetings.
 The GAP then submitted Informational Report 4 in June 2020 for Council consideration and scheduling of further scoping of the issues.
-In April 2021, the Council initiated a scoping process to address modifying existing the NT_RCA and developing measures to allow groundfish fishing inside the NT_RCA using only select gears that minimize bottom contact (Agenda Item F.3, Attachment 2).
+In April 2021, the Council initiated a scoping process to address modifying the existing NT_RCA and developing measures to allow groundfish fishing inside the NT_RCA using only select gears that minimize bottom contact (Agenda Item F.3, Attachment 2).